techno-tim/techno-tim.github.io/_posts/2022-03-19-cloud-init-cloud-image.md

 qm set 8000 --serial0 socket --vga serial0
 ```

-DO NOT START YOUR VM
+**DO NOT START YOUR VM**

-Configure hardware and cloud init, then clone if you want
+Now, configure hardware and cloud init, then create a template and clone.
+If you want to expand your hard drive you can on this base image before creating a template or after you clone a new machine.
+I pefere to expand the hard drive after I clone a new machine based on need.

 ## Troubleshooting